Semaglutide for MASH: Does Metabolic Fix Cure Fibrosis?

 Semaglutide's cardiorenal composite outcome benefit is independently confirmed in SELECT (cardiovascular)3 and FLOW (renal)4 trials, which has direct MASH relevance:

-- MASH patients' #1 cause of mortality is CVD—Semaglutide's MACE reduction directly improves prognosis
+- Cardiovascular disease (CVD) is established as a major cause of mortality in NAFLD/MASLD/MASH populations9; Semaglutide's MACE reduction directly improves prognosis

 - FLOW's 24% reduction in kidney composite outcome supports Semaglutide choice in MASH+CKD comorbidity